onedata/onedata-documentation/doc/using_onedata/metadata.md

 Mapping is performed by using `emit()` function.
 Each call to `emit()` results in a new row of data in the view result.
 More info on mapping functions concepts can be found [here](https://docs.couchbase.com/server/5.5/views/views-writing-map.html).

-In Onedata indexes API, the mapping function submitted by the user is wrapped by additional Javascript code, in order to comply with Couchbase API.
+In Onedata indexes API, the mapping function submitted by the user is wrapped inside additional Javascript code, in order to comply with Couchbase API.

 The mapping function should accept 4 arguments: